-On the contrary to the regular Gmail inbox, you just need a glimpse to understand what is happening with these personalized views.
-They allow teams to have a holistic overview of emails and tasks across different stages, and to break tasks down into smaller and manageable pieces.
-All of this leads to more productivity, and agility in the sales process.
+Contrary to the regular Gmail inbox, it would help if you had a glimpse to understand what is happening with these personalized views.
+They allow teams to have a holistic overview of emails and tasks across different stages and break tasks down into smaller and manageable pieces.
+All of this leads to more productivity and agility in the sales process.

-You can create “boards” and start personalizing them with the view you want, and also the columns you need.
+You can create “boards” and start personalizing them with the view you want and the columns you need.
 For example, for a sales pipeline board, you can create columns with the names of each one of the stages your prospects follow through.

-After creating a board and setting up the columns it’s time to populate them with cards.
+After creating a board and setting up the columns, it’s time to populate them with cards.
 These cards can be emails that hit your inbox or tasks you create by yourself.
-Drag and drop the cards between the columns, according to your prospect’s journey, to help the team keep track of the deals easily.
+Drag and drop the cards between the columns, according to your prospect’s journey, to help the team keep track of the deals quickly.

-For instance, imagine you have a prospect on the “Proposal” step who just sent you an email confirming that they are willing to close.
-Just simply drag this card to the column “Closing”, and everyone in the team will know where the prospect is at the moment.
+For instance, imagine you have a prospect on the “Proposal” step, which just sent you an email confirming that they are willing to close.
+Drag this card to the column “Closing,” and everyone in the team will know where the prospect is at the moment.

-The cards are also customizable, you can apply color coding and tags, to facilitate understanding the context of a deal in a glance.
+The cards are also customizable.
+You can apply color coding and tags to facilitate understanding the context of a deal at a glance.